-History buffs, here’s a great list of reading material that explains outbreaks and pandemics in historical context:
+History buffs, here’s a great list of reading material that explains outbreaks and pandemics in historical context.
+Check out these historical books – simply click on the image to see their Amazon page.

 1. The Ghost Map: The Story of London’s Most Terrifying Epidemic